How to Install Windows on Your Mac (When All Else Fails)

 Once you've opened the Boot Camp Assistant, you'll find step-by-step instructions for installing Windows on your Mac.
 The process is straightforward and will guide you through partitioning your hard drive, downloading necessary drivers, and installing Windows.
 Once installation is complete, simply restart your computer and choose whether to run Windows or macOS at startup.
 With Boot Camp, running Windows on your Mac has never been easier.

-1. Open Boot Camp Assistant.
+1. Step 1: Open Boot Camp Assistant.

 If you want to install Windows on your Mac, the first step is to run Boot Camp Assistant.
 This program is built into your Mac and is designed to help you install Windows alongside macOS.
 Once you have opened Boot Camp Assistant, you will be prompted to choose the Windows ISO file that you want to use.
 This file contains all of the necessary files for installing Windows on your Mac.
 After selecting the ISO image, you will need a USB memory stick to create a bootable drive in order to proceed with the installation process.